ioneyez/bulk-rr/README.md

    Replacement Pattern is represented by the standard <character-string>
    text rules for master files as per [RFC1035] section 5.1.

+Woodworth, et al.       Expires January 21, 2020                [Page 6]

+Internet-Draft                   BULK RR                       July 2019

    It is suggested that lines longer than 80 characters be wrapped with parenthetical line continuation, per [RFC1035] Section 5.1, starting after Match Type and ending after Replacement Pattern.

 3. BULK Replacement

-   When an authoritative nameserver receives a query for which it does not have a matching name or a covering wildcard, it MUST then look for BULK RRs at the zone apex, selecting all BULK RRs with a Match Type that matches the query type and a Domain Name Pattern that matches the query name.
-Note that query type ANY will select all Match Types, and all query types match a CNAME Match Type [ and DNAME? ].
+   When a BULK-aware authoritative nameserver receives a query for which it does not have a matching name or a covering wildcard, it MUST then look for BULK RRs at the zone apex, selecting all BULK RRs with a Match Type that matches the query type and a Domain Name Pattern that matches the query name.
+Note that query type ANY will select all Match Types, and all query types match a CNAME or DNAME Match Type.
    One or more answer RRs will be generated per the replacement rules below.
 Examples are provided in an appendix.

    By only triggering the BULK algorithm when the query name does not exist, administrators are given the flexibility to explicitly